 When we talk about type 2 diabetes, there is also a genetic influence, but the development of the disease is strongly related to environmental factors such as diet and lifestyle.

-Discover with ADNTRO your genetic predisposition to type 1 and type 2 diabetes.
+Discover with the genetic test from ADNTRO your genetic predisposition to type 1 diabetes and type 2 diabetes.
 It's very simple!
+And if you've already genotyped with another company, remember that you can upload your RAW DNA data for free.